uwescience/HackWeek-Toolkit/docs/index.md

 ## How to contribute

 This is an evolving document, and we invite other organizers or past event participants to contribute ideas and feedback.
+Do you disagree with anything we have posted?
+Have you tried activities within you events, other than what we describe here, that you think need to be shared?
 We welcome your contributions in the form of [issues](https://github.com/uwescience/HackWeek-Toolkit/issues), [pull requests](https://github.com/uwescience/HackWeek-Toolkit/pulls) and/or direct emails to [Anthony Arendt](mailto:arendta@uw.edu) and [Daniela Huppenkothen](mailto:dhuppenk@uw.edu).